Antonio Bresciani (writer): Literary style

 Bresciani was a polished literary prose writer.
-A follower of Antonio Cesari, the most renowned among Italian purists, Bresciani was a staunch opponent of Romanticism, that he coinsidered an outgrowth of liberal, revolutionary ideology.
+A follower of Antonio Cesari, the most renowned among Italian purists, Bresciani was a staunch opponent of Romanticism, that he considered an outgrowth of liberal, revolutionary ideology.
 In a treatise on Romanticism (1839), he asserted: “Romanticism is not natural in itself ... is not natural to Italian taste ... [and] is harmful to the Christian religion, to good political regimen and to morality”.
-Despite his anti-Romantic stance, however, Bresciani’s fiction betrayed many influences from the Romantic culture of the Risorgimento that he claimed to despise.
+Despite his anti-Romantic stance, however, Bresciani's fiction betrayed many influences from the Romantic culture of the Risorgimento that he claimed to despise.
 Severely criticized by De Sanctis, Bresciani's style was admired by several Italian writers, including Alfredo Panzini, who, in a passage of his Vita di Cavour [Life of Cavour], called the Jesuit father "a powerful narrator."

 Criticisms

 Reactionarism

 The Marxist intellectual Antonio Gramsci uses the terms “Brescianism” and “Father Bresciani's progeny” to describe literature of a conservative and populist bent.
 According to Gramsci, Bresciani is the paradigm example of a particular type of Italian intellectual characterized by a reactionary attitude towards modernity.
-Gramsci draws a parallel between Bresciani’s reaction to 1848 and that of the bourgeois press to the October revolution.
+Gramsci draws a parallel between Bresciani's reaction to 1848 and that of the bourgeois press to the October revolution.
 Gramsci condemns Bresciani for fighting against the democratization and unification of Italy and defending the traditional order.
 To this end, in his essay entitled “Reaction and Revolution,” Gramsci cites the nineteenth-century literary critic Francesco De Sanctis, who, in a harshly critical review of Bresciani's novels, wrote that Bresciani expropriated revolutionary language for the cause of reaction, presenting Catholicism as the “true liberty” and calling the liberals “libertines”.